The Perfect 3 Day Taipei Itinerary

 Taipei's Top Attractions

 The first day of your Taipei travel itinerary will begin by taking in the city skyline from one of Taipei's best viewpoints, Elephant Mountain.
-Having completed the gentle hike to the top past three lookouts, you'll head back down and on to your next stop, the Taipei Zoo.
+Having completed the gentle hike to the top past three lookouts, you can head back down and on to your next stop, the Taipei Zoo.

-The Taipei Zoo is the largest in Asia and has many indoor and outdoor exhibits.
-You'll be able to see a vast number of animals, including red pandas, koalas, penguins, and the famous giant panda.
+The Taipei Zoo is the largest in Asia and has indoor and outdoor exhibits.
+You can see a vast number of animals, including red pandas, koalas, penguins, and the famous giant panda.

-After lunch, you'll visit the National Chiang Kai-Shek Memorial Hall.
-Built to commemorate former president Chiang Kai-Shek, the museum is home to an extensive Chinese art collection.
+After lunch, you get the chance to visit the National Chiang Kai-Shek Memorial Hall.
+Built to commemorate former president, Chiang Kai-Shek, the museum is home to an extensive Chinese art collection.

-You'll then be visiting Bopillao, a historic street with colonial architecture and the Taipei Heritage and Cultural Education Center, followed by the Longshan Temple.
+You'll then visit Bopillao, a historic street with colonial architecture and the Taipei Heritage and Cultural Education Center, followed by the Longshan Temple.
 Your first day in Taipei will end with getting snacks and exploring the other market stalls at Huaxi Street Night Market.

 Elephant Mountain

-Elephant Mountain is a 183-meter high mountain in the Xinyi District.
-It's one of the best places in Taipei to get amazing views of the city.
+Elephant Mountain is a 183-meter-high mountain in the Xinyi District.
+It's one of the best places in Taipei to get fantastic city views.

-To enjoy the views, you'll need to hike the 1.5 km long trail.
-The hiking trail features many steps to climb to get to the top, but it is still a relatively easy trail.
+To enjoy the views, you must hike the 1.5 km long trail.
+The hiking trail features many steps to climb to the top, but it is still a relatively easy trail.
 It will take approximately 15 to 30 minutes to get to the top.

-Along the trail and once at the top, you'll get views of Taipei's skyline, which includes the well-known Taipei 101 that was the world's tallest building between 2004 and 2010.
+Along the trail and once at the top, you can enjoy views of Taipei's skyline, which includes the well-known Taipei 101 that was the world's tallest building between 2004 and 2010.
 As you hike the trail, there are three lookouts to stop at to enjoy the view and snap some pictures.

 The most optimal times to visit Elephant Mountain are at sunrise or sunset.
 However, you'll be able to enjoy the views all day, and as it's a gentle hike, you could return multiple times to see the city during different parts of the day.